 If you’re looking for a simple way to emphasise pattern or form, you may want to try making a kaleidoscope effect in Photoshop.
 It is a simple method that uses duplication, mirroring, and rotation to create a geometric pattern.

 A kaleidoscope pattern has a hypnotising quality to it.
-The pattern draws you into the centre of the image.
+The pattern draws you into the center of the image.
 This quality makes it great for background images, posters, or other designs.

 Today, we’re going to guide you through a step-by-step tutorial on creating a unique kaleidoscope effect in Photoshop.
 The kaleidoscope effect rewards the creative, so try to think of ways to spice up your version!